Eating Organic: Why It Matters

 By eating foods that haven’t been contaminated through non-organic processes you are choosing to be an advocate for organic farming.
 You are also making a choice to not overload your body with toxic substances.
 Your body can then do it’s job of clearing out toxins, and can begin to rebuild and heal.
 The most noticeable changes reported by those making the switch to organic foods are, better digestion, less cold, flus and allergies, healthier skin and better sleep.
 This inevitably leads to us living our lives closer to our fullest potential.

-Article by Jacquie, a graduate of Applied Holistic Nutrition from the Institute of Holistic Nutrition and a key leader within the Glory team.
+Article by Jacquie, a graduate of Applied Holistic Nutrition from the Institute of Holistic Nutrition and a manager within the Glory team.